-Denver Water proudly serves high-quality water to 1.5 million people in the city of Denver and many surrounding suburbs.
+Devoted to water quality, Denver Water proudly serves highquality water to 1.5 million people in the city of Denver and many surrounding suburbs.
 Since 1918, we have expertly planned, developed and operated a complex system that provides clean, safe, great-tasting water.
 Denver Water is a public agency funded by water rates, new tap fees and the sale of hydropower, not taxes.
 We are Colorado's oldest and largest water utility - Denver Water has a total water service area of approximately 300 square miles.

 Denver Water serves 25% of the state's population with less than 2% of all the water used in the state.
 The natural environment is our lifeline, and we help protect it by promoting wise water use.
 We take our water quality very seriously.
-Last year we collected more than 35,000 samples and conducted more than 70,000 tests to ensure our water is as clean and safe as possible.
-Denver Water vigilantly safeguards our mountain water supplies, and the water is carefully treated before it reaches your tap.
-This brochure provides data collected throughout 2020.
+Last year we collected more than 55,000 samples and conducted more than 200,000 tests to ensure our water is as clean and safe as possible.
+Denver Water is required by state and federal law to monitor for - and provide this report on - regulated contaminants in drinking water.